Table of Contents

 I know what you're thinking.

-You're really going to tell me about the point of life in an email newsletter?
+You're really going to tell me about the point of life in a measly blog post?

 I'm going to distill the point of life, as I see it, from a mental health perspective.